Overview

 General requirements

-The entry requirements for a PhD, MPhil or Professional Doctorate include a good honours degree or equivalent in a relevant subject, or a master’s degree in an appropriate subject.
+The entry requirements for a PhD include an upper second class honours degree or equivalent in a relevant subject, or a master’s degree in an appropriate subject.
 Equivalent professional experience and/or qualifications may be considered.
 All applicants are subject to interview.

 -